williamslab/ped-sim/README.md

 Pedigree Simulator
 ==================
-Program to simulate pedigrees containing arbitrary numbers of generations with specified numbers of branches in each generation.
+Program to simulate pedigree structures.
 The method can use sex-specific genetic maps and randomly assigns the sex of each parent when using such maps.
-Currently, all pedigrees must be symmetric and begin with the oldest generation of founders that produce offspring that are either: full siblings, half-siblings, or (in the third generation) double cousins.
-All subsequent generations produce only full sibling descendents (although we aim to make this more flexible).

 Basic usage:

-    ./ped-sim -d <in.dat> -m <map file> -i <in.vcf> -o <out_prefix>
+    ./ped-sim -d <in.def> -m <map file> -i <in.vcf> -o <out_prefix>

 The simulator produces four output files: `[out_prefix].vcf`, `[out_prefix].bp`, `[out_prefix].fam`, and `[out_prefix].log`.
-Descriptions of each of these input and output files appear below.
-Run `ped-sim` without arguments to see a full listing of options; the non-required options are described at the end of this document.
+Descriptions of each of these input and output files are below.
+Run `ped-sim` without arguments to see a full listing of options.
+This document describes all options with the non-required options described at the end.

 <!--TODO: give example; want to make small VCF with HapMap samples for this-->